• About WordPress

 Adapting Lessons to a Child’s Learning Style & Stages

-September 24, 2010 by thebearthinstitute Leave a Comment
+By thebearthinstitute Leave a Comment

-If you use lesson plans from Earthschooling or another program or even if you use recipes, lessons or instructions from online BLOGS or websites you will usually receive specific instructions on how to do an activity.
+If you use lesson plans from Earthschooling or another program or even if you use recipes, lessons or instructions from online blogs or websites you will usually receive specific instructions on how to do an activity.
 However, I often find that the child will need this activity adapted to their own learning style and needs.
-One of the main ways I find myself adapting my lessons is in the category of “styles of expression”.
+One of the main ways I find myself adapting my lessons is in the category of “styles of expression.”

 If you think about all the people you know you will realize that everyone has a different way of expressing themselves.
 Some use music, some use words and some like to yell, whisper, be direct, be indirect, write a poem, build something or use another method of expressing what they are feeling or what they want.